COVID-19 Marine Tourism Assistance Scheme Round 2

-The $2 million COVID-19 Marine Tourism Rebate program is a key element of the Queensland Economic Recovery Strategy: Unite and Recover for Queensland Jobs to help accelerate the state’s recovery from COVID-19.
+The COVID-19 Marine Tourism Rebate program was a key element of the Queensland Government’s Economic Recovery Plan to help accelerate the state’s recovery from COVID-19.

-The program provides financial assistance to marine tourism businesses operating vessels in the Livingstone, Townsville, Douglas, Whitsunday, Bundaberg, Burdekin, Cassowary Coast, Cairns, Cook, Fraser Coast, Gladstone, Hinchinbrook, Isaac and Mackay local government areas.
+The program provided financial assistance of $1.8 million to over 130 marine tourism businesses operating vessels in the Livingstone, Townsville, Douglas, Whitsunday, Bundaberg, Burdekin, Cassowary Coast, Cairns, Cook, Fraser Coast, Gladstone, Hinchinbrook, Isaac and Mackay local government areas.

-It directly supports tourism vessel operators who have suffered losses of income because of the COVID-19 travel restrictions.
-It is designed to assist eligible applicants in the above local government areas by offsetting the cost of privately owned marina berthing fees paid in 2020/21.
+It directly supported tourism vessel operators who had suffered losses of income because of the COVID-19 travel restrictions.
+It was designed to assist eligible applicants in the above local government areas by offsetting the cost of privately-owned marina berthing fees paid in 2020/21.

-The assistance available under this program is a rebate up to a maximum amount of $20,000 (excluding GST) per operator.
+The assistance available under this program was a rebate up to a maximum amount of $20,000 (excluding GST) per operator.